 If I'm thinking ahead, I'll make Toddy.
 A Toddy

 is a cold brew method that takes 12 oz of ground coffee and 7 cups of water and 12 hours to make a coffee concentrate.
 This concentrate can keep for several weeks (although, I think it loses something after a few days).
 It is super crisp and clean and has great flavor.
 But 12oz of ground coffee is a lot of commitment.

 The other method that I use regularly is the Hario iced pour over kit.
 It works in a very similar manner to a standard pour over, except there is a reservoir for ice and the proportions are perfect for a great pure cup of iced coffee.
-It's a single cup brewer that makes an amazing cup of coffee.
+It's a single cup brewer that makes a fantastic cup of coffee.

-The last method is pretty new to me, but I made it last weekend for my kids and they really enjoyed it (is it wrong that my 9 year old asks, "Dad, what coffee is this" and means which country / region / farm / varietal / process?).
+The last method is pretty new to me, but I made it last weekend for my kids, and they enjoyed it (is it wrong that my 9-year-old asks, "Dad, what coffee is this" and means which country/region / farm/varietal / process?).
 It is the Aeropress

 iced latte brewed with the inverted brewing method.
-This one is great, because there is very little clean up, you brew into the cup you're drinking out of and it takes about a minute to make a cup of coffee.
-And hey, if a 9 year old says it's the best cup of coffee he's ever had you know it's good.
+This one is great because there is minimal cleanup, you brew into the cup you're drinking out of, and it takes about a minute to make a cup of coffee.
+And hey, if a 9-year-old says it's the best cup of coffee he's ever had you know it's good.

 I'm hoping to be able to offer all three of these as well as some other of my favorite brewing equipment very soon.

 If you're looking for our favorite coffees for these brewing methods, we have a few roasted specifically for cold brew coffee